Don River (Ontario): Course and tributaries

 Downstream from the forks, the river flows through a wooded area known as Crothers' Woods which is designated as an Environmentally Sensitive Area due to the high quality beech-maple forest that grows on the ravine slopes.
 South of Pottery Road it enters a more degraded section and ends up in a straightened section that includes cement and steel dock wall, a remnant from an earlier industrial era.
 The river flows from there into the Keating Channel at Lake Shore Boulevard East which is at the north east corner of the Toronto Harbour.

-To control flooding from the Don River, Waterfront Toronto's Port Lands Flood Protection Project will extend the river south past the Keating Channel (roughly parallel to the west side of the Don Roadway), and then west (roughly parallel to the south side of Commissioners Street) to a new mouth at Toronto Harbour.
-The man-made extension will be in a naturalized river valley providing new parkland.
-After construction of the new river valley, water would flow into the Keating Channel from the Don River only during high water on the Don.
-A byproduct of the river extension is the creation of Villiers Island, at the north-west corner of Toronto's Port Lands.
+To control flooding from the Don River, Waterfront Toronto's Port Lands Flood Protection Project extended the river south past the Keating Channel (roughly parallel to the west side of the Don Roadway), and then west (roughly parallel to the south side of Commissioners Street) to a new mouth at Toronto Harbour.
+The man-made extension naturalized the river valley and provided new parkland.
+Since 2024, water now flows into the Keating Channel from the Don River and the new mouth of the river.
+A byproduct of the river extension is the creation of Ookewmin Minising, at the north-west corner of Toronto's Port Lands.

 Cleanup

 In the 1880s, sewers were laid through ravines in the Don Valley to carry sewage, offal and industrial effluents.
 Pollution and foul odours continued until the late 1950s.
 Since then, small improvements have been made.
 The city installed waste water storage tanks, required homeowners to disconnect downspouts, and swept streets for contaminants that flowed into waterways.
 Since 1979, the Lower Don has shown improvements in dissolved oxygen, phosphates and suspended solids; however by 2021, the tributary Taylor-Massey Creek had shown little improvement.

 As of 2021, the Don River still suffers from sewage pollution during heavy rainfalls, when storm sewers carrying both rain water and sewage overflow into the Don River and its tributaries.
 To remedy this problem, the city is spending $3 billion to build three tunnels totaling 22 km in length to divert sewage away from the river and redirect it to the Ashbridges Bay Treatment Plant.
 The project began in 2018 with an expected completion in 2038 of all three tunnels plus five storm water storage shafts.
 As of 2021, a tunnel boring machine has completed roughly half of the 10.4 km Coxwell Bypass tunnel located 50 m underground alongside the Lower Don south of the Leaside Bridge.

+In October 2025, a peer-reviewed study found that the river carried the equivalent of 18-cars worth of microplastics into Lake Ontario every year.